oasis-tcs/csaf/csaf_2.1/prose/edit/src/schema-elements-01-defs-13-version.md

 The "public API" in regard to CSAF is the CSAF document with its structure and content.
 This results in the following rules:

-1. A normal version number MUST take the form `X.Y.Z` where `X`, `Y`, and `Z` are non-negative integers, and MUST NOT contain leading zeroes.
+1. A normal version number SHALL take the form `X.Y.Z` where `X`, `Y`, and `Z` are non-negative integers, and SHALL NOT contain leading zeroes.
    `X` is the major version, `Y` is the minor version, and `Z` is the patch version.
-   Each element MUST increase numerically.
+   Each element SHALL increase numerically.
    For instance: `1.9.0` -> `1.10.0` -> `1.11.0`.
-2. Once a versioned document has been released, the contents of that version MUST NOT be modified.
+2. Once a versioned document has been released, the contents of that version SHALL NOT be modified.
-   Any modifications MUST be released as a new version.
+   Any modifications SHALL be released as a new version.
 3. Major version zero (`0.y.z`) is for initial development before the `initial_release_date`.
-   The document status MUST be `draft`.
+   The document status SHALL be `draft`.
 Anything MAY change at any time.
    The document SHOULD NOT be considered stable.
 Changes which would increment the major version according to rule 7 are tracked in this stage with (`0.y.z`) by incrementing the minor version `y` instead.
    Changes that would increment the minor or patch version according to rule 6 or 5 are both tracked in this stage with